 Spend a few weeks living and working in a new city.
 Book an Airbnb — perhaps within easy walking distance from amenities like groceries, entertainment, and coffee shops or a coworking space — and see how you enjoy living in a new town.

 You may find that you enjoy traveling and working in short stints, but like returning to a home base in your current town.
-I have a friend who practices that lifestyle; he lives in Boulder, but averages a week out of every month visiting and working somewhere else.
-He visits friends and family across the world, and seeks out great skiing and hiking, all while telecommuting.
+I have a friend who practices that lifestyle.
+He lives in Boulder but averages a week out of every month visiting and working somewhere else.
+He visits friends and family across the world and seeks out great skiing and hiking, all while telecommuting.
+It’s not a nomadic lifestyle per se, but for him, it combines the best of both worlds.

 Prepare to Embark as a Digital Nomad